Dodging Intimacy & Wisdom for Authority

 So when I read these words by Fr.
 Richard Rohr, I was challenged once again to reconsider the question: “The human ego feels more comfortable with Kings than with wise men.
 It prefers answer givers over spiritual guides.
 Kings give rulings that must bring clarity and order, [wise men] invite us into the messiness of our interior lives and most social issues.
 Wise men must reveal the shadow sides of their kingdoms, which CEOs, heads of state, and bishops usually cannot or will not do.”

 In order to excavate “the messiness of our interior lives and most social issues,” there must exist in the atmosphere a sense of intimacy, one that is not easily threatened.
 This kind of atmosphere is not hard to find in Wise men and women while it is nearly oxygen deprived among the “Kings” of our time.

-As social issues rise - from chickens and homosexuality to taxes and poverty - I wonder how much we look to “Kings” to exercise Authority because we are far too threatened with the Intimacy of the Wise?
+As social issues arise - from sexual assaults and homosexuality to taxes and poverty - I wonder how much we look to “Kings” to exercise Authority because we are far too threatened with the Intimacy of the Wise?
 And to step it down into our own lives, where our messiness bumps into the messiness of others, are we prone to seek the clarity of Authority because we fear to walk where the Wise might lead?